 6. Get a buddy

 If you think you might struggle to commit to making your calls then get a buddy.
-Having someone you have to be accountable to for making the calls and reporting back the outcome is a great way to make sure you don’t wimp out!
+Having someone to be accountable to is a great way to make sure you don’t wimp out!

 Or to really give you a kick start join ‘Less Stress.
 More Sales’.
 Our online coaching group will give you all the skills you need, plus make sure you stay on track with a supportive group and lots of guidance along the way.

 The Earlybird Offer ends 28 October so sign up today.